CY-HYUN/Synthetic-Instruction-Tuner/docs/PROJECT_REQUIREMENTS_EN.md

 ### 1.2 Project Objectives

 1. **Academic Goal**: Fulfill final project requirements for the LLM course
-2. **Practical Goal**: Prepare for Dragon LLM Internship (Synthetic Data Generation for Agentic LLMs)
-3. **Technical Goal**: Build an End-to-End pipeline from synthetic data generation to fine-tuning and evaluation
+2. **Technical Goal**: Build an End-to-End pipeline from synthetic data generation to fine-tuning and evaluation

 ### 1.3 Project Duration